michaeltlombardi/pentola-book/manuscript/03-craft/a-dweomers.md

 Each dweomer researched requires making one or more experiments, each of which require:

 1. A full day's worth of work to prepare and attempt without distractions
-1. A wealth test for related items and safety protocols
 1. A successful crafting test
    - The test is one step harder if being researched without notes or materials defining the dweomer.
    - The test is one step easier if being aided by someone else who knows the dweomer.